-Productivity & ROI (return on investment)
+Productivity and ROI (Return of Investment)

-193. Can you sell the output at the machine's fastest output speed or is the quality at that speed not acceptable to most client standards?
+225. Can you sell the output at the machine's fastest output speed or is the quality at that speed not acceptable to most client standards?

 90% of the different brands of printers can't produce usable output at their fastest claimed speed.
 So I call these speeds "junk mode."
 It is false advertising in probably half the spec sheets.